bcaddy/bcaddy.github.io/_posts/2022-posts/2022-03-18-MHD Interface-Reconstruction-and-Data-Format-Refactor.md

 ## Git Hash & Compile Time Macros

-I'm working on making it so that when Cholla knows what commit hash it was compiled at and which preprocessor macros were passed at compile time with the `-D` argument.
-I've got it working and writing that information out to the terminal and log files when Cholla runs but I still need to add it to the ASCII and HDF5 output.
+I made it so that when Cholla knows what commit hash it was compiled at and which preprocessor macros were passed at compile time with the `-D` argument.
+I've got it working and writing that information out to the terminal, log files, ASCII, and HDF5 output.
+[PR #138](https://github.com/cholla-hydro/cholla/pull/138)

 ## Other